Food additives

 1. Nitrites (E249/E250) and Nitrates (E251/E252)

-Purpose: Used as preservatives to prevent the growth of microorganisms in food.
+Purpose: Used as preservatives to prevent the growth of microorganisms in foods.
 They help maintain a product's beautiful color and flavor.

 What: They are found in deli meats, but also in baked goods, cereals and processed vegetables.

 Danger: Probably carcinogenic when they undergo transformation in the body, they then become dangerous.
-Deli meats should in any case be consumed occasionally because these very salty and very fatty foods do not fit into a healthy and balanced diet.
+Deli meats should in any case be eaten occasionally because these very salty and fatty foods are not part of a healthy and balanced diet.

-Purpose: Occurs naturally in foods or added as additives to aid preservation by retarding the growth of microorganisms and to retain color
+Purpose: Occurring naturally in foods or added as additives to aid preservation by retarding the growth of microorganisms and to retain color.

-What: They appear in wine and alcohol, fine herbs, dried fruits, cereals, etc...
+What: They are found in wine and alcohol, herbs, dried fruits, cereals, etc.

-Danger: Recognized as one of the main allergens that can cause serious respiratory and intestinal problems and trigger migraines.
-It is best to pay attention and stay alert to the warning signs.
-To consume with moderation.
+Danger: Known as one of the main allergens that can cause serious respiratory and intestinal problems and trigger migraines.
+It is best to be careful and remain vigilant for warning signs.
+Consume in moderation.

 3. Propyl gallate (E310)

-Purpose: Used to prevent rancidity of fats and oxidation of oils.
-What: It is present in chewing gum, pastries, breakfast cereals, certain broths and soups etc.
+Purpose: Used to prevent fats from going rancid and oils from oxidizing.
+What: It is found in chewing gum, pastries, breakfast cereals, some broths and soups, etc.

-Danger: Several studies tend to conclude that it would be carcinogenic and a source of blood problems, as well as behavioral disorders and hyperactivity in children.
+Danger: Several studies tend to conclude that it could be carcinogenic and a source of blood problems, as well as behavioral disorders and hyperactivity in children.

 Purpose: Used in conjunction with propyl gallate, this additive also acts to prevent the rancidity of fats and is present in the same products (gums, pastries, etc.).

-Danger: Some studies suggest that this compound "may be carcinogenic".
-Others do not come to such a clear-cut conclusion.
-On the other hand, other negative effects have been reported such as: disruption of the liver, cholesterol, blood, etc...
-If in doubt, abstain.
-In any case saw the name difficult to write and I did not even try to pronounce it.
-He does not trust.
+Danger: Some studies suggest that this compound " would be carcinogenic " Others don't come to such a clear conclusion.
+On the other hand, other negative effects have been reported such as: disruption of the liver, cholesterol, blood, etc. When in doubt, abstain.
+In any case, given the name is difficult to write and I haven't even tried to pronounce it.
+It doesn't inspire confidence.

 Purpose: Provides specific textures to certain foods.
 Also used in swimming pools and gardening.